 We’d always planned to do a pickup shoot but we needed a lot of time to figure out all this material and get the best out of it.
 So that pushed the entire schedule in a big way.
 Then Disney saw the film and reacted really well and they said, “Whatever you need, we’re going to support you.”
 Our visual-effects shot count went from 600 to nearly 1,700, so suddenly we could do absolutely anything we wanted.
 To design 1,000 visual effects shots should take a year, so it was all hands to the pump and we never came up for air really until about a week ago.

 It would be beautiful if you write a story, you shoot exactly that, you edit it and it’s a hit.
 But art — or good art — doesn’t work like that.
 It’s a process, and you experiment and react and improve.
 And if I make more films, which I hope to, I want to make them like that as well, where it’s organic and it’s not predetermined.

 While the screenwriters' statements on social media were offered as reasons for a Star Wars boycott, claims that the writers added a specific "anti-Trump" message to the film during reshoots were completely unfounded.
-A representative for Disney told The Wrap that there was the rumor was completely untrue, and Weitz called Prosbiec out for spreading lies about the film:
+A representative for Disney told The Wrap that the rumor was completely untrue, and Weitz called Prosbiec out for spreading lies about the film:

-I haven't seen the movie yet, but if the writers are so virulently anti-Trump, I would be surprised to not find that bias embedded in the film.
+When Esquire reached out to Posobiec, he admitted that he hadn't even seen the film: "I haven't seen the movie yet, but if the writers are so virulently anti-Trump, I would be surprised to not find that bias embedded in the film."